 - Ensure that the Code Insight server is installed and running, as described in the Code Insight Installation & Configuration Guide.
 (Take note of the server's URL, as you will need this information to configure the plugin to access the server.) - Generate a JSON Web Token (JWT) for a user registered on the Code Insight server.
-See Providing an Authorization Token for more information.

-Create a project on the Code Insight server.
-See "Creating a Project" in the Code Insight User Guide for details.
+See Providing an Authorization Token for more information. - Create a project on the Code Insight server to which the results of scans run by the scan-agent plugin are sent.
+See "Creating a Project" in the Code Insight User Guide for details. - Ensure that the scan profile associated with the project you created to receive the scan results is configured appropriately to handle dependencies and file exclusions during the scan.
+See the next section, Application of Scan Profile Settings.